chasclane/packet-projects-broken-/README.md

 Navigate to your repo `Secrets` in the repository settings, create a new secret named `PACKET_API_KEY`, and `paste` the token you copied from the previous step, and save the secret.

-## Preliminary Step 2: Store your generated public key for use in the workflows as `PACKET_PUBLIC_KEY` secret.
+## Preliminary Step 2: Store your generated public key for use in the workflows as the secret:
+`PACKET_PUBLIC_KEY`

 If you have not generated a key pair yet, follow the guide here according to the OS you're running.
 Once you have your key pair, `copy` the contents of your public key key file.